gravitational/gravity/docs/5.x/workshops.md

 root       270  0.0  0.0  17492  1144 ?
 R+   20:25   0:00 ps uax
 ```

-as you see, our container has it's own separate PID namespace - NGINX process is actually `PID 1`.
+as you see, our container has it's own separate PID namespace - nginx process is actually `PID 1`.

 ```
 $ ls -l /var/run/secrets/kubernetes.io/serviceaccount/